PositiveSumData/NationalOralHealthDataPortal/Data/Indian_Health_Service_Oral_Health_Survey/README.md

 # Indian Health Service Oral Health Survey

-This dataset shows insights into the prevalence and tooth count of oral health conditions of American Indian and Alaska Native child populations in the United States.
+This dataset shares insights into the prevalence oral health conditions of American Indian and Alaska Native child populations in the United States.

 ## Examples of questions this dataset could help answer

-* Does prevlanece of decay experience change across ages in AI / AN children?
+* Does prevalence of decay experience change across ages in AI / AN children?
-* Which are higher among young AI / AN children: prevlence of untreated decay or prevlance of urgent care needed?
+* Which are higher among young AI / AN children: prevalence of untreated decay or prevalence of urgent care needed?
 * Have the percent of AI / AN children with sealants on primary molars changed over time?
 * Have the percent contributions of decayed, missing, and filled teeth to overall DMFT in AI / AN children changed over time or across ages?
 * How many filled teeth did the average AI / AN child age 13-15 have in 2019-2020?